1Hive/disputable-delay-app/docs/installation-guide.md

 ## TL;DR

-AppX has been published to the following locaionts:
+AppX has been published to the following locations:
 - [Local]()
 - [Rinkeby]()
 - [Mainnet]()